 "Stay back Malon!" he shouted, just before he approached the red monster with the spikes swirling around and around.
 I was sure it was going to kill him.
 Those spikes were huge!
 How was he going to survive this?

 I watched in horror and fascination as he started to slash at it.
 Navi had flown out from under Link's hat and was circling it, trying to distract it and offering Link some advice on how to defeat it.
 It looked like he was trying to get at the underside of it, but I could tell it could be difficult.
 I screamed when Link was thrown back after a spike side-swiped him.
 Miraculously he got back up quickly, throwing up his shield as another spike threatened to impale him.
 I'm not exactly sure how a wooden shield could protect him from very sharp, metal-looking spikes, but for some reason it was able to protect Link and block the spikes.
 Maybe it wasn't simply just plain wood.

 "Link, slash the root!
 You're almost underneath it!"
 Navi yelled over the whirring of the spikes.
 The next moment, Link was underneath it and slashing at the stem fiercely.
 Did I just see fire appear on his sword?
 Is that even possible?
 Somehow he managed to stay under the monster even as it was trying to get away from his sword.
-After what seemed like forever, Link gave it one last stab and the monster collapsed to the ground, then mysteriously disappeared into thin air…?
+After what seemed like forever, Link gave it one last stab and the monster collapsed to the ground, then mysteriously disappeared into thin air with a puff of smoke…?
 I stood frozen, watching Link wipe his brow and sheathe his sword.

 Now I understood why I couldn't come with him on his journey.
 I would never be able to handle something like this.

 Once I had broken out of my trance, I sprinted over to Link and threw myself into his arms.
 "Are you ok?!
 You could've died!
 I was so scared!"